Notes to the Financial Statements

 (ii) Impairment of long-lived assets

-The carrying amounts of the Group’s long-lived assets, including property, plant and equipment, intangible assets and construction in progress are reviewed periodically to determine whether there is any indication of impairment.
+The carrying amounts of the Group’s long-lived assets, including property, plant and equipment, intangible assets with finite useful lives and construction in progress are reviewed periodically to determine whether there is any indication of impairment.
 These assets are tested for impairment whenever events or changes in circumstances indicate that their recorded carrying amounts may not be recoverable.
 For goodwill, the impairment testing is performed annually at each year end.

 The recoverable amount of an asset or cash-generating unit is the greater of its fair value less costs of disposal and value in use.
 When an asset does not generate cash flows largely independent of those from other assets, the recoverable amount is determined for the smallest group of assets that generates cash inflows independently (i.e. a cash-generating unit).
 In determining the value in use, expected future cash flows generated by the assets are discounted to their present value using a pre-tax discount rate that reflects current market assessments of time value of money and the risks specific to the asset.
 The goodwill arising from a business combination, for the purpose of impairment testing, is allocated to cash-generating units that are expected to benefit from the synergies of the combination.